Calabria & Basilicata: the fascinating Nature of the deep South - DHBC

 Arrival: The tour starts in CASTELMEZZANO.
 You drive to the village from either Naples or Bari airport (daily flights from many European cities), which takes about 2 hours.

-Departure: The tour ends in SCALEA after breakfast.
+Departure: The tour ends in SCALEA.
 From here you can reach Naples in about 2,5 hours.
 Alternatively, you can reach the airport of Lamezia Terme, which has international flights to a number of European cities (as well as Toronto), in about 2 hours.